 - Connecting with your audience in a variety of places online

 - Engage with your audience (that is, have conversations, don't just sell)

 - Show empathy and understanding of their needs

 - Add value to your audience before they spend money with you

 Doing all these things consistently starting now, will give you a better chance at having a successful launch (or next launch) for your course.
 It will also help you have a steady stream of customers if your course is evergreen.

 Feel like you're already doing all this but you're still not getting results?
-Click here for a free 45 minute breakthrough session, where I'll take a look at one of your social platforms and pin point what's not quite working for you.
+Click here for a free mini-breakthrough session, where I'll take a look at one of your social platforms and pinpoint the potential blocks in your current marketing.